Honda Rafaga

-The Honda Rafaga is a compact 4-door sedan sold exclusively in Japan by Honda, introduced in January 1993, and used the same 5-cylinder engine that was used in the Honda Inspire and the Honda Vigor and shared a platform with the second generation CE series Honda Ascot.
+The Honda Rafaga is a compact 4-door sedan sold exclusively in Japan by Honda, introduced in January 1993, and using the same 5-cylinder engine used in the Honda Inspire and the Honda Vigor, it shared a platform with the second generation CE series Honda Ascot.
 "Rafaga" is Spanish for "gust" or "blustery".
 The engine is installed longitudinally, the same configuration used in the Vigor and Inspire.
-The Rafaga was third in Hondas hierarchy of sedans, and a sister car to the Ascot, which was sold at the Honda Primo dealership network.
+The Rafaga was third in Honda's hierarchy of sedans, and a sister car to the Ascot, which was sold at the Honda Primo dealership network.
 The Rafaga was sold in Japan at Honda Verno dealerships, and was one level up from the Honda Integra.
 As with other Honda products, the Rafaga used double wishbone suspension at the front and rear wheels.
 The "2.5 S" trim level came with a front suspension upper strut brace in the engine compartment.
 In Japan, the smaller G20A engine used regular grade fuel, while the larger G25A engine used premium grade fuel.

 The Rafaga and the Ascot were introduced to serve as Honda's compact sedan for the Japanese market when the Accord's dimensions grew as a result of demand for the Accord in North America needing a wider car.
-The wheelbase of the Rafaga was shorter than the slightly longer Inspire and Vigor, which measured at 2805 mm, a difference of 35 mm, which didn't leave much room for rear seat passengers.
+The wheelbase of the Rafaga was shorter than the slightly longer Inspire and Vigor, which measured at 2805 mm, a difference of 35 mm, which did n't leave much room for rear seat passengers.
 Furthermore, due to the lengthwise installation of the five-cylinder engine, and the requirement that the overall length of the car comply with Japanese government regulations concerning cars classified as "compact", compromises were made with regards to rear passenger accommodations, and sales suffered as a result.